wwojciech/stratallo/README.md

 sample allocation method that applies Neyman allocation to recursively reduced set of strata.

-A minor modification of the classical optimium sample allocation problem leads to the minimum sample size allocation.
+A minor modification of the classical optimum sample allocation problem leads to the minimum sample size allocation.
 This problem lies in the determination of a vector of strata sample sizes that minimizes total sample size, under assumed fixed level of the pi-estimator’s variance.